HaMeD1379/Studly/worksheets/sprint2/worksheet.md

 ## What issues do you foresee in the final sprint?

 -   Some issues we can see for our final sprint is trying to make sure we have all the core functionality complete and fully functional.
-At the start when developing, we prioritized splitting up the different aspects of our project to each member so we can make some progress on different featuers.
-However we did not necessarily making sure the app was connected from the start, as this resulted in having different features that were not used, and some essential features not connected as early as they should have been.
+At the start when developing, we prioritized splitting up the different aspects of our project to each member so we can make some progress on different featuers such as making all the different api endpoints.
+However we did not necessarily making sure the app was connected from the start, which resulted in us having different features that were not used, and some essential features not connected as early as they should have been.
--   So by the end of sprint 1 and begining of sprint 2, we had many different features ready, but connecting them together was challenging.
-This meant sprint 2 was focused on connecting different aspects, thus leaving other features to be pushed to the next sprint.
+-   This meant sprint 2 was focused on connecting different aspects, thus leaving other features to be pushed to the next sprint.
 Which means that for the final sprint, we will need to end up working on the rest of the API and features that we sidelined as fast as possible to get it all connected and up and running.

 # 6. Show Off